How many of your clients come to you to lose weight?

 Clearly, cardio workouts win out in terms of actual calories burned during exercise.
 But calories and weight loss are more complicated than that.

-For a more in-depth look at how cardio and strength workouts change the body and help with fat loss, check out this post on the ISSA blog.
+Learn more: Read this ISSA article for a more in-depth look at how cardio and strength workouts change the body and help with body fat loss.

 Sure, you could do cardio for every workout to lose weight, and along with smart food choices, this can be effective.
 But you can also make your metabolism more efficient and burn more calories all day long, by adding in weight lifting.